What are mangroves?

 Mangrove forests are efficient CO2 sinks and contribute to climate change mitigation (keyword: ‘blue carbon’).
 They also provide habitat for a variety of animals, serve as coastal protection, improve water quality and maintain livelihood for many people.

-The world forest ecosystems are under pressure, especially in the global south – large-scale deforestation occurs for aquaculture areas, palm oil and rice plantations.
+The world forest ecosystems are under pressure, especially in the global south – large-scale deforestation occurs for aquaculture ponds, palm oil and rice plantations.
 European and North America markets are primarily served.
 The short-term profit is generated at the expense of long-term destruction of natural ecosystems.

 In 2015, the Sustainable Development Goals were agreed upon by the United Nations.
-The 17 individual goals call for measures to improve people’s living conditions and protect ecosystems and climate.
+The 17 individual goals call for measures to improve people’s living conditions and protect ecosystems and the climate.

 The loss of mangrove forests has a direct impact on the climate, biodiversity and social stability:

 - Climate change is impacting the world and more and more people are affected by sea-level rise, floods and droughts.
 Especially in the countries of the global south, natural disasters and extreme weather events occur more frequently and with increasing intensity.
 In particular, the ones to suffer are the already poor and marginalized in developing countries, whose resilience and adaption capacities are limited.
 Climate change affects us all – so ecosystems which capture and hold carbon need to be protected.

 - Mangroves help maintaining healthy oceans.
 They are spawning and nursery ground for a variety of fish species and improve water quality of coastal regions.
 The destruction of mangrove forests will affect us all, no matter in which part of the world we live.